ppico20/OSCIL8-ML/README.md

 - NumPy
 - Matplotlib

-## Acknowledgments
+## Acknowledgement

-- The developers and contributors of PyTorch, scikit-learn, and other open-source libraries used in this framework.
+- The developers and contributors of PyTorch, scikit-learn, Keras, SHAP, and other open-source libraries used in this framework.

 ## Credits